yairgd/yairgd.github.io/content/post/install_linux_on_microzed.md

 ### flash image on QSPI

 #### FSBL
-The next step is to generate FSBL aplication for microzed platform board.
-The board definition files (BDF) sould be instaled on vivado as reffer [here](https://github.com/Avnet/bdf).
-So, just crate a new HW project in vivado for microzed and the export the xsa (of hdf) file to vitis (of SDK) and then createa new FSBL application.
+The next step is to generate FSBL application for microzed platform board.
+The board definition files (BDF) should be installed on vivado as refer [here](https://github.com/Avnet/bdf).
+So, just create a new HW project in vivado for microzed and the export the XSA (of HDF) file to vitis (of SDK) and then create a new FSBL application.

 #### boot.bin